UK government turns up heat on BBC over sex abuse scandal

 The BBC said new allegations had been made against nine current BBC staff or contributors since revelations about Savile were first broadcast by rival channel ITV.

-These ranged from inappropriate language or behaviour to harassment and serious claims of sexual assault.
+These ranged from inappropriate language or behavior to harassment and serious claims of sexual assault.
 Where appropriate, details had been passed to the police.

 "I can't go into specifics," said a BBC spokeswoman.
 "Where appropriate action needs to be taken and people would need to be suspended, that will happen."